cloudmesh-community/book/chapters/cloud/datacenter.md

 Carbon dioxide emissions coefficient (*carbon footprint*):

-* With the increasing demand of data, bandwidth and high performance systems, there is substantial amount of power consumption.
-This leads to high amount of greenhouses gases emission into the atmosphere, released due to any kind of basic activities like driving a vehicle or running a power plant.
+* With the increasing demand of data, bandwidth and high performance systems, there is a substantial amount of power consumption.
+This leads to a high amount of greenhouses gases emission into the atmosphere, released due to any kind of basic activities like driving a vehicle or running a power plant.